agvim/homeshick/README.md

 homeshick [![Build Status](https://travis-ci.org/andsens/homeshick.png?branch=development)](https://travis-ci.org/andsens/homeshick)
 =========

+This fork adds support for executing update and install scripts.

 In Unix, configuration files are king.
 Tailoring tools to suit your needs through configuration can be empowering.
 An immense number of hours is spent on getting these adjustments just right,